 The OTA Server shall not issue Image Block Response Commands with WAIT_FOR_DATA status except where the OTA Server is communicating over a Sub GHz Channel and it is issuing such commands to manage Duty Cycle (with its ZSE meaning).

-Contrary to section 6.13 of ZigBee Document 09-5264r23, the OTA Client shall not activate any ESME, GSME or HCALCS Firmware except as specified in Use Case CS06.
+Contrary to section 6.13 of ZigBee Document 09-5264r23, an ESME, GSME or HCALCS OTA Client shall not activate any Manufacturer Image except as specified in Use Case CS06.
+An ESME, GSME or HCALCS OTA Client shall not prevent the replacement of an existing Manufacturer Image that it may hold if that Image is not yet activated.

 Amend Section 18.2 as follows: